-32. All equipment purchased with the help of this allowance is and remains the property of the student.
+- 31. It is expected that a recommendation made for specialist equipment will last the student for the duration of their course, however, a student may apply for additional/replacement specialist equipment each year if justified by the study needs assessor and approved by SFW.
+The previous separation between specialist equipment costs being for a course only has been removed and specialist equipment is now part of the annual overall maximum allowance.
+For all students whose DSAs are being calculated from AY 21/22, the Specialist equipment allowance is not limited outwith the upper limit of £31,831. - 32.
+All equipment purchased with the help of this allowance is and remains the property of the student.
 It is open to the student, at the end of their course, to offer the equipment to their provider or to SFW for the use of other students.
 Providers and SFW are free to suggest that students make such gifts.
 The Regulations do not permit SFW to purchase equipment either to donate to colleges or to lend to students.

-GENERAL ALLOWANCE
+GENERAL CATEGORY OF ALLOWANCE

-33. The general allowance may be used both for miscellaneous expenditure not covered by the other allowances and to supplement the specialist equipment allowance and non-medical helper allowance if necessary.
-The cost of a study needs assessment is drawn from the general allowance.
-Additional costs associated with en-suite accommodation are drawn from the general allowance.
-The general allowance cannot be used to accommodate a student's special diet.
+33. The general category may be used for other expenditure not covered by the specialist equipment or NMH categories.
+The cost of a study needs assessment is drawn from the overall allowance under the general category.
+Additional costs associated with en-suite accommodation are also drawn from the general category of the overall allowance threshold.
+The general category of allowance cannot be used to accommodate a student's special diet.

 Any additional dietary costs incurred as a result of a disability would be incurred regardless of a student's attendance at college or university.